Quick overview:

 -s: Path specification : Integrates the service pack files into a directory of your choice via Slipstream (option to create a Windows XP CD with integrated service pack)

 During installation, bear in mind what effects the transferred parameters may have.
-It should also be noted that installation parameters cannot prevent the service pack update from being aborted by the operating system.
+It should also be noted that installation parameters cannot prevent the service pack update from being canceled by the operating system.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.